hexane360/atomlib/README.md

 # structlib: A modern, extensible library for creating atomic structures

 `structlib` is a package for creating, modifying, and controlling atomic structures.
-It draws heavy inspiration from previous tools like [Atomsk][atmosk] and [ASE][ase], but attempts to provide a cleaner, more consistent interface that can be used from Python or a command line.
+It draws heavy inspiration from previous tools like [Atomsk][atomsk] and [ASE][ase], but attempts to provide a cleaner, more consistent interface that can be used from Python or a command line.

 `structlib` has minimal dependencies: `numpy`, `scipy`, and `polars` are required for core atom structure manipulation, and `click` is required for command line functionality.